IntensiveCoLearning/Universal-AI/brucexu-eth.md

 -   Outbound: The corresponding transaction is broadcasted and executed on the connected chain.

-Tracking a CCTX involves querying ZetaChain's Cosmos SDK HTTP API with an inbound transaction hash to get a CCTX hash.
+Tracking a CCTX involves querying ZetaChain’s Cosmos SDK HTTP API with an inbound transaction hash to get a CCTX hash.

 TODO intents on ZetaChain?

-TODO What will happen if ZetaChain doesn't have enough token on the connected outgoing chain?
+TODO What will happen if ZetaChain doesn’t have enough token on the connected outgoing chain?
 For example, if I want to swap 1eth from mainnet to BNB on BSC, but on ZetaChain contract on BSC, only 1BNB left.
 What will happen?

 ## What is Threshold Signature Scheme?

+In a _t-of-n_ TSS, the private key is divided into _n_ unique shares (held by different parties) and at least _t_ of those parties must collaborate to sign a transaction.
+This approach is designed to eliminate the single point of failure inherent in traditional single-key wallets: no single person holds the entire private key, so compromising one share does not compromise the whole key

+TSS has emerged as a solution in blockchain systems to enhance security and trust.
+By distributing key control among multiple parties, TSS ensures that **“the key never exists”** in one place
 <!-- DAILY_CHECKIN_2025-11-29_END -->

 # 2025-11-28
 <!-- DAILY_CHECKIN_2025-11-28_START -->

 [https://www.zetachain.com/docs/start/app](https://www.zetachain.com/docs/start/app)